gorilla-devs/GDLauncher-Carbon/apps/website/src/content/blog/best-modpacks-2025.md

 Kitchen sink packs include a wide variety of mods with no specific theme - perfect for players who want options.

-### All The Mods 9 (ATM9)
+### All The Mods 10 (ATM10)

-- **Minecraft Version:** 1.20.1
+- **Minecraft Version:** 1.21.1
 - **Mod Loader:** NeoForge
 - **Recommended RAM:** 8-12 GB

 The latest in the legendary ATM series.
-Features hundreds of mods including Create, Mekanism, and new additions.
+Features around 500 mods including Create, Mekanism, and new additions.
 The ATM Star progression adds goals for long-term play.

+### All The Mods 9 (ATM9)

+- **Minecraft Version:** 1.20.1
+- **Mod Loader:** Forge
+- **Recommended RAM:** 8-12 GB

+The previous ATM entry, still popular and actively maintained.
+A great option if your favorite mods haven't updated to 1.21 yet.

 ### Better Minecraft [PLUS]